lsmienk/Corewar/README.md

 # Corewar
-A virtual “arena” in which programs will fight against one another (the “Champions”).a virtual “arena” in which programs will fight against one another (the “Champions”).
+A virtual “arena” in which programs will fight against one another (the “Champions”).

 ## <b> Introduction: </b><br>
 Corewar is a very peculiar game.
 It’s about bringing “players” together around a